czzarr/czzarr.github.com/source/_posts/2012-03-26-we-are-all-nutcrackers.markdown

 information gathers all those clues and eases this process.
 Part of this cognitive process is the memorisation.
 Digested information makes memorisation more accessible.
-Remember those cheatsheets you conscientiously wrote for your revision in college?
-Reading an article digest gives the same benefits.
+Remember those cheatsheets you religiously wrote down for your exam preparation in college?
+Reading the digest of an article has the same effect.
 When building our personal knowledge database we store those keywords, key sentences.
-Digested information is the natural form of information we manipulate in our brain when classifying, archiving, querying.
+Digested information is the natural form of information our brain manipulates when it internally classifies, archives, queries our memory.

 ## Digested information piques reader's curiosity

-When reading we like when the content arouses curiosity.
-I would even say that we expect an article to catch us.
-The digested information provides the essential to drive us into the details.
-It avoids the wall of text and stimulates our will to deepen the subject.
+While reading we like it when the content arouses our curiosity.
+I would even say that we expect an article to _catch_ us.
+Digested information provides the gist that drives us to the dive in the details.
+It avoids the wall of text effect and stimulates our willingness to dig further into subject.
 It's like reading gossips!
-You have a hook and then you want to know more about it.
+You get hooked and then you want to know more about it.

-The digested information is a very valuable resource and its era should come soon.
+Digested information is a very valuable resource and its era should come soon.